gwdg/chat-ai/README.md

 docker compose up restart back
 ```

-Note that in some cases rebuilding the image might be necessary.
+Note that in some cases rebuilding the docker image might be necessary.

 ## Configuration